ec500-software-engineering/case-study-mmark9/README.md

 Mastodon is a decentralized social media platform which supports self-hosted and independent instances through federation.
 Federation is achieved through the [AcitivityPub protocol](https://www.w3.org/TR/activitypub/) which using a mailbox system for sending and receiving messages across different servers supporting the protocol.

-## Installation

-TODO: add installation steps here

-From the official page, installation assumes Ubuntu 18.04 but I have Ubuntu version 16.04 on my local machine.

 ## Technology Stack
 - __Ruby__: language used to implement the majority of backend functionality
 - __Rails__: web application framework supporting MVC design pattern